JMarts32/Trading-BOT/README.md

 # Trading-BOT
-Trading BOT done in python using the Alpaca broker API
+Trading BOT done in python, looking for the perfect broker API for the project